CamiloTDex/olp-docs/aboutOLPNode.md

 # About OLP Node

+## What is an OLP Node?

+OLP is a distributed network of computers (known as nodes) running software that can verify blocks and transaction data.
 An OLP node connects to a private network consisting of other OLP nodes.
 A node is a peer entity of the OLP network that  provides methods to create, exchange, and use the data that exists in local storage.
 It also tracks the state of the OLP blockchain.
-Clients interact with the blockchain via OLP nodes.
+A node is any instance that is connected to other computers also running OLP nodes, forming a network.
+Nodes verify data against the protocol rules and keeps the network secure.Clients interact with the blockchain via OLP nodes.

 Each Node comprises several logical components: